 - Client Information: FEIN, RT Account Number, Legal Entity Name, Mailing Address, City, State, ZIP, Leasing Start Date.

-Note: The fastest way for a client company to get an RT account number is to
+Note: The fastest way for a client company to register to get an RT account number is using the online

-Employee information will only be required if the current ELC states that some or all of the client companies were previously reported by another ELC that had common
+Employee information will only be required if the current PEO states that some or all of the client companies were previously reported by another PEO that had common

-ownership, management, or control with the current ELC at the time of the transfer.
+ownership, management, or control with the current PEO at the time of the transfer.

 Question: Is an Employee Leasing Company (ELC) and a Professional Employer Organization (PEO) the same type of entity?